Exxon calls for carbon price, working on CCS projects across Asia - Up News Info

 SINGAPORE — Exxon Mobil Corp is pursuing carbon capture storage (CCS) hubs across Asia and has started talks with some countries with potential storage options for carbon dioxide, the company’s head of low carbon solutions said on Monday.

-One of Exxon’s key projects is to build CCS hubs in Southeast Asia, similar to one being built in Houston, Texas, ExxonMobil Low Carbon Solutions President Joe Blommaert told Reuters.
+One of Exxon’s key projects is to build CCS hubs in Southeast Asia, similar to one being proposed in Houston, Texas, ExxonMobil Low Carbon Solutions President Joe Blommaert told Reuters.

 CCS traps emissions and buries them underground but is not yet at the commercialisation stage.